How does Caffeine help endurance athletes?

 Caffeine ingestion (3-9 mg/kg body wight) prior to exercise increases performance during prolonged endurance exercise and short-term intense exercise lasting approx. 5 minutes in the laboratory.

-It has been shown that caffeine can enhance focus during bouts of extended exhaustive exercise (think how you feel if you have a caffeinated drink even when not training!).
+These results are generally reported in well-trained elite or recreational athletes and t has been shown that caffeine can enhance focus during bouts of extended exhaustive exercise (think how you feel if you have a caffeinated drink even when not training!).
 Caffeine is ergogenic (performance-enhancing) for sustained maximal endurance exercise, and has been shown to be highly effective for time-trial performance.

 As a side point, caffeine supplementation is also beneficial for high-intensity exercise, including team sports such as football and rugby, both of which are categorised by intermittent activity within a period of prolonged duration.
 (We have used this to great effect with The Abingdon School Boat Club over the past few seasons.)

 There is a lot of literature indicating significant performance improvements in a wide range of sports when caffeine is taken: cycling, running, rowing and team sports as well as maximal muscular force and power outputs.
 (1)(2) - improving time to fatigue between 20-50% which is backed up by several other literatures such as (3) (23% increase in time to fatigue at 85% VO2Max), (4) (Exercise time at VO2 Max increased by 20%), (5) (1500m Running), (6) (Performance in 1500m swimming up by 1.5-1/7%), (7) (In rowing 2000m tests improvements by about 1% in men and women) and (8) (Caffeine increases the maximum force during a voluntary contraction (MVC) by 3%.)